enklu/enklu.github.io/docs/HoloLens/Occlusion.md

 ---

 The HoloLens is capable of using certain parts of the environment as occlusion to hide Holograms.
-Depending on your experience and its use case, there's pros and cons to the effects occlusion provides.
+Depending on your experience and its use case, there are pros and cons to the effects occlusion provides.

 Each occlusion option can be configured on a per-experience basis, through the experience's Scene settings in Enklu Cloud.